heroku/heroku-cli-plugin-ai/README.md

   $ heroku ai:tools:list [ADDON] [--json] [-a <value>]

 ARGUMENTS
-  ADDON  [default: heroku-inference] unique identifier or globally unique name of the add-on. "heroku-inference" is used
+  ADDON  [default: heroku-inference] unique identifier or globally unique name of the add-on, "heroku-inference" is used
          if omitted

 FLAGS